 The report on Mambourin showed how there are a key factors in delivering the 20-minute neighbourhood, starting with a built form suitable to walking and early consideration of the location of community infrastructure.
 If the layout for a new masterplan discourages walking and cycling, it's hard to fix this later on.

-Another key aspect is the coordination of the delivery and staging of any new community infrastructure, as that has a major impact on the sustainability of a scheme from the get-go.
+A key challenge is the coordination of the delivery and staging of any new community infrastructure, as that has a major impact on the sustainability of a scheme from the get-go.
 In urban fringe locations, town centre services are often further away than the 20-minutes walking distance.
 Few private development projects would plan for extra service provision meaning that the onus of coordinating provision falls back to proactive planning by the local council.

 Similar challenges are typical for any major town extensions across the world.
 One example in the UK is the masterplanned town of Cambourne, UK, near Cambridge: As a major development in an out-of-town locations, a post-occupancy report found that residents enjoyed the green and leafy environment.
 However, residents also reported a lack of activity in town during daytime hours, delayed phasing of school places, a lack of community meeting spaces, and low levels of retail or entertainment offer within the development.